Carpe-Hora/ClassifiableBehavior/README.md

 </database>
 ```

-then just add classificationements to your object
+then just add classificationements to your object:

 ``` php
 <?php